"A lie told often enough becomes truth."

 James also theorized that beliefs help create reality.
 He said, "These, then, are my last words to you: Be not

-process in law enforcement administration.
-The troublesome aspect of James’ version of pragmatism for
+useful process in law enforcement administration.
+The troublesome aspect of James’ version of

-teachers of ethics is the concept that beliefs, once held, become reality.
-In other words, an idea, whether true
+pragmatism for teachers of ethics is the concept that beliefs, once held, become reality.
+In other words, an

-or false, becomes actuality for the holder of the idea.
-Consequently, an unethical pragmatist can manipulate
+idea, whether true or false, becomes actuality for the holder of the idea.
+Consequently, an unethical

-James’ version of pragmatism run amuck.
-The story describes a vain Emperor, deceived by scoundrels and
+of James’ version of pragmatism run amuck.
+The story describes a vain Emperor, deceived by scoundrels

 deception became his reality.
 Although the intimidated citizenry is quietly aware that the emperor is naked,